HRKimLab/libkm/libtimeseries/README.md

 # libtimeseries
 libtimeseries provides an integrative way to plot and manage behavioral and neural time course data.
-It is specialized in handling seconds-scale data in trial structure with multiple conditions.
+It is specialized in handling trial structure with multiple conditions and differen events.

 see demo_timecourse_data_analysis.m for a demo with detailed comments.